 Housing costs in Springfield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Springfield is a decidedly white-collar town, with fully 87.54% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Springfield is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Springfield who work in sales jobs (13.32%), management occupations (13.28%), and office and administrative support (12.25%).
+Springfield is a decidedly white-collar town, with fully 89.61% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Springfield is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Springfield who work in management occupations (16.50%), sales jobs (13.25%), and office and administrative support (11.66%).

 Also of interest is that Springfield has more people living here who work in computers and math than 95% of the places in the US.

-In Springfield, a lot of people use the bus to get to work every day though Springfield is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Springfield has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Springfield in 2010 was $49,686, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $198,744 for a family of four.
+The per capita income in Springfield in 2010 was $56,006, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $224,024 for a family of four.

 Springfield is a very ethnically-diverse town.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Springfield include Irish, German, Russian, and Polish.
+Springfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.43% of the town’s residents.
+Important ancestries of people in Springfield include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Springfield is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Langs. of India.